 '

-DECLARE SUB Mult (p AS INTEGER, q AS INTEGER, r AS INTEGER)
+DECLARE SUB Mult (ByVal p AS SHORT, ByVal q AS SHORT, ByVal r AS SHORT)

 '